 Jumeirah Lake Towers, commonly abbreviated to JLT, is a sought-after vertical neighbourhood.
-JLT is well-known for its neighbourhood restaurants, shops, cafes and its affordability.
-It’s this affordability that sees this area as being one of the top ten areas in the city for both buying and renting an apartment, with rents consistently lower than neighbouring districts.
+JLT is well-known for its amenities, you will find many restaurants, shops, cafes.
+It is also known for its affordability with rents consistently lower than neighbouring districts.
+JLT is known to be one of the top areas in Dubai to rent and buy apartments, as seen in Bayut.com's H2 Market Report 2018.
 This area guide delves into the perks of living in JLT and things to consider before moving to the area.

 IN A NUTSHELL

 - Consists of high rise skyscrapers in 26 clusters of three buildings in each

 - The district is named after the lakes that provide the pleasant waterfront promenades

 - A vibrant mix of offices, residences, retail, food and beverage outlets and hospitality